DevTony101/JFXGithubClient/README.md

 The project currently supports the following operations:
 - Log in to your GitHub user account
 - List all your followers
-- List all your repositories (Private and Public)
+- List and search through all your repositories (Private and Public)
 - Delete a repository (Be careful!)

 ## Future Improvements